GloriousOffice/go-backup/README.md

 * a directory `backup_YYYY_MM_DD_HH_MM_SS` for each go-backup invocation containing:
   * a `metadata.json` containing an entry for each file/directory/symbolic link (listing its meta data and checksums (if applicable));
   * a `log.txt`
-  * a `diff_files` directory containing moved/changed files from previous backup iterations.
+  * a `old_files` directory containing files that existed in previous backup iteration but got changed/deleted in the current one.
 For example, assume that today's version of `src` does not contain `src/foo`, while it was backed up in `dest/foo` during the previous go-backup run.
-Then go-backup would move `dest/foo` to `dest/oldfiles/<current-timestamp>/foo`;
+Then go-backup would move `dest/foo` to `dest/.go_backup/backup_YYYY_MM_DD_HH_MM_SS/oldfiles/HASH`, where `HASH` is a hash of `dest/foo`;
   * a `prev_metadata.json` file describing the structure of `src` before the `go-backup` invocation;
   * and `hashsums.json` containing checksums of `metadata.json`, `prev_metadata.json` and `log.txt`

-Storing `prev_metadata.json` which, excluding failure cases, will coincide with `metadata.json` of previous backup is intentional: we want to be able to simply delete old `backup_...` directories, without compromising our ability to restore-to-previous of all following backups.
+Storing `prev_metadata.json` which, if not corrupted, will coincide with `metadata.json` of previous backup is intentional: we want to be able to simply delete old `backup_...` directories, without compromising our ability to restore-to-previous of all following backups.

 Format of `metadata.json`
 -------------------------